Metaphysics Booksreviewed by T. Nelson

 Modern day: Existence could be a property of perfection, but the argument is

 still invalid because it is circular.
 So you are both wrong.
+So there.

 Kant's refutation, according to van Inwagen, was accepted for 200 years before philosophers concluded it was invalid.
 Part of the problem is our use of language; analytic philosophers have put substantial effort into clarifying our use of language, which may be why they seem obsessed with defining terms and ripping sentences apart.